 Now, let’s look at why an Electronic I-9 Processes is superior:

-It’s hard to disagree with that!
-Visit our Onboarding & I-9 Compliance page for more info, if you like.
+Good news!
+Efficient Hire can take care of your electronic I-9 process, visit our Onboarding & I-9 Compliance page for more info, if you like.

 What our customers are saying –